![]() |

 My earliest true fashion icon was my mother.

-By the time I understood the intrinsic power of fashion - subscribing to
+By the time I understood the intrinsic power of fashion -

 to buy clothes - my mother's style had (d)evolved

-into a fairly utilitarian soccer-mom sort of chic that I had no desire
+into a fairly utilitarian soccer-mom sort of chic

-to emulate.
-My inspiration derived, rather, from her past.
+derived, rather, from her past.

 My mother was a Donut Dolly